robertstrom/SharphoundgMSA/README.md

 This repository documents the configuration and implementation of runnging the SpecterOps Sharphound collection tool using an Active Directory gMSA (Group Manged Service Account).

-The documents are numbered for the order of the steps to be followed:
+The documents are numbered for the order of the steps to be performed:

 1 - Creating the gMSA account